sarpisik/soccer-club-spa/README.md

 # Soccer Club Single-Page Application

 This is a react single-page application.
-Powered by create-react-app.
+Built on create-react-app.

 ## Getting Started